chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 layer is known to make the use of AUTH_NONE and AUTH_SYS more secure.

-An RPC service might want to indicate to its clients that it will not allow access via AUTH_NONE or AUTH_SYS unless encryption or peer authentication is in place.
-To do that, this document requests the allocation of new RPC auth flavors that upper layers, such as NFS {{?RFC1813}}, can use to enforce stronger security.
+An RPC service might want to indicate to its clients that it will not allow access via AUTH_NONE or AUTH_SYS unless such underlying encryption or peer authentication services are in place.
+To do that, this document requests the allocation of new RPC auth flavors that upper layers such as NFS {{?RFC8881}} can use to enforce stronger security.

 # Requirements Language